Bay-chested warbling finch

 The bay-chested warbling finch (Castanozoster thoracicus) is a species of bird in the family Thraupidae.

 It is endemic to southeastern Brazil.

 Its natural habitats are temperate forests and subtropical or tropical moist montane forests.

 Taxonomy

 The bay-chested warbling finch was formally described in 1835 by the Finnish naturalist Alexander von Nordmann from a specimen collected in Brazil.
-He coined the binomial name Frigilla thoracica.
+He coined the binomial name Fringilla thoracica.
 This species was traditionally placed in the genus Poospiza.
 A molecular phylogenetic study published in 2014 found that the genus was polyphyletic.
 In the subsequent reorganisation the bay-chested warbling finch was moved to its own newly erected genus Castanozoster.
 The name combines the Ancient Greek καστανό meaning "chestnut" with ζωστήρ meaning "belt".
 The bay-chested warbling finch is monotypic: no subspecies are recognised.